Programs of Study

 The Purdue University libraries hold book and periodical collections of more than two million volumes, housed in fourteen school and departmental libraries.
 The Humanities, Social Science, and Education Research Library maintains a continuing acquisitions program and is equipped for research at the master's and doctoral levels.
 These resources are supplemented by the three million items of research materials held by the Center for Research Libraries in Chicago.
 Purdue is within easy driving distance of three major research libraries at the University of Chicago, the University of Illinois, and Indiana University, and Purdue faculty members and graduate students have browsing and borrowing privileges at all three.
 Further, Purdue’s inter-library loan system connects with hundreds of other universities.

-The tuition and fees for Indiana residents for the 2012-13 academic year are $9,478, and for out-of-state students, these costs are $27,646; however, graduate teaching assistants do not pay tuition charges, and they spend only $504 per year on graduate student fees.
+The tuition and fees for Indiana residents for the 2013-14 academic year are $9,992, and for out-of-state students, these costs are $28,794 and for international students $30,954; however, graduate teaching assistants do not pay tuition charges, and they spend only $596 per year on graduate student fees.

-The estimated cost of living, including tuition and fees, for single students is approximately $7,246 for Indiana residents and $7,331 for non-residents per year for housing, books and supplies, transportation, and personal expenses.
+The estimated cost of living, including tuition and fees, for single students is approximately $13,846 for Indiana residents and $13,996 for non-residents and $14,156 for international students per year for housing, books and supplies, transportation, and personal expenses.
 University housing is available for single and married students, and there are numerous off campus facilities.

-The school has approximately 104 full-time graduate students, most of whom receive financial assistance.
-About 68% of the graduate students are foreign-born and foreign-educated.
-Forty-three percent of the students are M.A. candidates.
+The school has approximately 107 full-time graduate students, most of whom receive financial assistance.
+About 69% of the graduate students are foreign-born and foreign-educated.
+Forty-four percent of the students are M.A. candidates.

 Applications are accepted throughout the year.
 Scores on the General Test of the Graduate Record Examinations are required for admission for all U.S. citizens and permanent residents.
 Applicants should plan to take the GRE as early as possible.
 For international applicants whose native language is not English, the results of the Test of English as a Foreign Language (TOEFL) must be submitted to the Purdue University Graduate School.
 All degree-seeking international applicants are required to have a minimum TOEFL score of 213 on the computer-based test, 550 on the written test, or 77 (with a minimum of 18 on writing, 18 on speaking, 14 on listening and 19 on reading) on the internet-based test.
 We also accept the IELTS test with a minimum score of 6.5 and the Pearson Test of Spoken English with a minimum score of 58.
-Applicants for Andrews Fellowships, Ross Fellowships, Purdue Doctoral Fellowships, Lynn Fellowships and David Ross Master’s Fellowships must submit their credentials by January 12.
-Consideration for assistantships will normally be given to applicants until January 12.
+Our application deadline for Fall semester is December 12.